 In the planning and design phase, you should consider how best to use query calls instead of functions that can perform queries or updates.

-That is a good general rule to follow and can be applied broadly to most categories of applications.
-However, you should also consider the security and performance trade-off that queries don’t go through consensus.
-For some applications, that trade-off might be appropriate.
+That is a good general rule to follow and can be applied broadly to most categories of dapps.
+However, you should also consider the security and performance trade-off that queries don’t go through consensus and do not appear on the blockchain.
+For some dapps, that trade-off might be appropriate.
 For example, if you are developing a blogging platform, queries that retrieve articles matching a tag probably don’t warrant going through consensus to ensure that a majority of nodes agree on the results.
-However, if your application is retrieving sensitive information—like financial data—you might want more assurance about your results than a basic query provides.
+However, if your dapp is retrieving sensitive information—like financial data—you might want more assurance about your results than a basic query provides.